 Exit intent popups are highly effective because they’re attention-grabbing without disturbing your visitors.

 They’re also a fantastic opportunity to give stuff away for free.
 That’s right.
 Give away your hard work free of charge.
-Offering a free downloadable document means you can navigate visitors away to a secondary page where they can access their download or see a thank you message.
+Offering a free downloadable document means you can navigate visitors away to a secondary page where they can access their download or see a "Thank You" message.
 Just like that, they’ve moved further than the first page they landed on and, as if by magic, you’ve reduced your bounce rate!

 As well as that, by giving stuff away for free, you can make long-term relationships.
 Ask people for their email in exchange for the freebie and you’ve got a lifetime (or until they unsubscribe from your mailing list) to reach back out to them and up-sell a product/service you offer.